aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    the [jsii project][jsii].

    [jsii]: https://aws.github.io/jsii

+   - Alternatively, this work wan be pushed up-front to package build time, by baking this feature into the `jsii` compiler directly.
+This would have the benefits of simplifying the processing, as all necessary dependencies are necessarily present during `jsii` compilation phase.

 1. **Latest Updater:** A Lambda function keeps the `latest.json` object updated with the last 20 package versions indexed (according to the `time` field